 How did you get involved in travel?

 "I've been traveling since I was a toddler, but it was only after graduate school in Scotland that I officially began working in the travel industry.
 For seven years, I was a publicist at a boutique travel PR agency in New York City, handling media relations for destinations like New Zealand and Quebec, as well as tour operators specializing in Africa, India, Italy, France and Central Asia.
-In late 2013, I quit to research and write a travel guidebook to Bhutan and explore my passion for travel via freelance writing.
-The risk paid off because now I have the ultimate dream job! "
+In late 2014, I quit to research and write a travel guidebook to Bhutan and explore my passion for travel via freelance writing.
+My byline has appeared in The New York Times, Explore Parts Unknown and AFAR.com. "

 Please share a unique travel experience you will never forget.

 "Getting upgraded to first class on a Delta flight from New York to Detroit, and ending up in the same row as President Bill Clinton! "